What Is Personality?

 What Causes Personality Disorders?

-Many types of personality disorders have been identified, each containing their own behaviors and symptoms.
 These personality disorders have been divided into three clusters, Cluster A, Cluster B, and Cluster C. Each cluster has personality disorders (not all listed here) that fall within them.

 Cluster A: Paranoid, Odd, or Eccentric Behavior